The Darkness Within

-"No one except for Madam Malkin," the blonde replied.
+"No one except for Madam Malkin," he replied.
 "Why did he run away?"

-"Should I stop looking?" the blonde asked his friend.
+"Should I stop looking?"
+Lucius asked his friend.

 "No," Narcissa replied and smiled reassuringly to the man, hoping to lift his spirit.
 "If you love him, keep looking.
 I'll help you."

 "Priscus, go and eat now!"

 He winced at Tom's shrill voice and turned in bed.
 He hugged a pillow close to his chest, trying to block out the pain his heart emitted but to no avail.

 "I can't," he whispered to the distressed man inside his head.
 "I feel so ill…"

 "Go to Lucius!"
 Tom said.
 "There has been a bond created between you, so go to him!
 You need him, and you love him so much it hurts when you are apart!"

 "But I can't hide underneath a glamour all the time!"
 Priscus said, tears spilling from his eyes.
 "He will never know the real me!"